What activities will we be undertaking?

 - After putting on appropriate clothing and footwear our first session will be in the classroom.
 We will consider how we should behave for the day on a farm and in the countryside with respect for Mr Charles, his family and the animals.

 - One of our outdoor activities will be to feed the hens and collect the eggs.
-If you want to save a little time you can choose children for the following special jobs, or we can organise them on the day:
+We normally choose children to help with carrying the feed buckets and egg baskets out to the hen houses.

 - All the children will have a chance to feed and touch the hens and sheep during the morning and in the afternoon we spend time with the dairy cattle and calves, and any livestock around the farmyard.